 The Global Action Plan on Antimicrobial Resistance highlights the importance of prevention first.
 Preventing infection can be cost-effective and implemented in health care, and non-human settings, even when resources are limited.
 Initiatives can be done in a variety of settings and can range in size from a simple intervention to a full scale infection prevention and control program.

 What does the PREVENT INFECTION focus area cover?

-The PREVENT INFECTION focus area of the Toolbox aims to help healthcare workers and other stakeholders in their work to improve infection prevention and control practices.
+The PREVENT INFECTION focus area of the Toolbox aims to help healthcare workers and professionals in the food animal sector in their work to improve infection prevention and control practices.
 Efforts can range from large scale programs to small scale interventions targeted at particular audiences.
-The Health care section describes core components of infection prevention and control, includes guidance on setting up infection prevention programs, and possible interventions of such programs.
-The Non-human section provides an overview of what can be done in non-human settings, particularly within the animal sector.
+The Health care section describes core components of infection prevention and control, includes guidance on setting up infection prevention programs, and possible interventions of such programs, specifically focusing on limiting spread of antibiotic resistant bacteria.
+The Food animals section provides an overview of what can be done to prevent infections when farming animals.
 Examples from the field describes some initiatives aiming to improve infection prevention and control.

 The narrative text is accompanied by “Selected resources” that may be used directly or adapted to your particular setting.
 Browse through then pick and choose what material is most helpful for you!